 Straitjacket Fits Album Reviews

 Life In One Chord (EP)

-Straitjacket Fits returned to the same studio and producer where they recorded Life In One Chord to record their first full length.
-Hail continues the sound of the debut EP, but it feels like the band used their four best songs already; the album is competent but doesn’t have the attention grabbing songs that Life In One Chord enjoyed.
+Straitjacket Fits returned to the same studio and producer where they recorded Life In One Chord to for their first full-length.
+Hail continues the sound of the debut EP, but it feels like the band used their four best songs already; the album is competent but doesn’t have the attention-grabbing songs that Life In One Chord enjoyed.
 There are three different versions of Hail – the original New Zealand release had ten tracks, the international release also had ten tracks, but substituted four of the weaker tracks for the four songs from Life In One Chord, while a 1989 release included all fourteen tracks from both releases.
-My rating is based on the original New Zealand release, since I’ve already covered Life In One Chord seperately.
+My rating is based on the original New Zealand release since I’ve already covered Life In One Chord separately.

 The overall effect is more subdued than Life In One Chord; they don’t have the rock anthems like ‘Dialling A Prayer’ and ‘She Speeds’.
 The most notable songs that weren’t on the earlier EP are a cover of Leonard Cohen’s ‘So Long Marianne’, and the intense thrash of Carter’s ‘Life In One Chord’.
 Brough’s two songs are forgettable, but there are some nice overlooked Carter songs like ‘This Taste Delight’ and ‘Dead Heat’.

 Hail is an album of minor pleasures after the group’s epic debut EP, but it’s pleasant and boasts some nice overlooked tracks.